jdittrich/userNeedResearchBook/text/dataAnalysis.md

 »using existing works for inspiration« is a group of groups which states a meaningful insight.
 >
->You see that I could not use all data, so I made some less significant groups in the »misc« section.
+>You see, that I could not use all data, so I made some less significant groups in the »misc« section.